fhdsl/metricminer-dashboard/README.md

 At this point you should already have your GitHub authorization set up for your metricminer dashboard by having [followed the instructions above.](#setting-up-your-dashboard-repository).

 - [ ] Make sure that `refresh-github` is set to "yes".
 - [ ] Specify the names of the repositories you'd like to collect data from in `github_repos`.
 Make sure it includes the `owner/repository` e.g. `fhdsl/metricminer` not just `metricminer`.
 Commas need to separate the repositories.
+Delete the example repositories we put there.
 - [ ] Optionally, if you are saving data to Google, specify a googlesheet ID you'd like the GitHub data to be saved to.
 This will only be relevant if you've set `data_dest` to `google`.

 ```